ColdTrick/analytics/README.md

-Google Analytics
+Analytics
 ================
+Track the usage of your site by Google Analytics and/or Piwik

+**Release 1.3**

-As of release 1.3 it is possible to track Actions and Events of the Elgg system.
+It is possible to track Actions and Events of the Elgg system.
 Tracking can be enabled in the plugin settings

+**Release 2.1**

+The plugin name changed to Analytics, as we now support both [Google Analytics][google] and [Piwik][piwik] analytics tracking.

 Contents
 --------